efoertsch/flutter_soaring_forecast/developer_notes.md

 1. Update release number in pubspec.yml

 iOS release

+Apple signing certificates may expire and need to be renewed.
+Because I don't have an iPhone I need to manually manage generating and assigning new certificates.
+I found instructions via google query "update expired provisioning profile for iOS app"

 After repeated warnings ' warning: The iOS deployment target 'IPHONEOS_DEPLOYMENT_TARGET' is set to 8.0, but the range of supported deployment target versions is 11.0 to 16.1.99.'